 |

 renders the header component.
-Before running npm run dev
+Before running npm run dev, add dev-http

 |